great-expectations/great_expectations/docs/guides/connecting_to_your_data/how_to_configure_a_configuredassetdataconnector.md

 ---
-title: How to configure an ConfiguredAssetDataConnector
+title: How to configure a ConfiguredAssetDataConnector
 ---
 import Prerequisites from '../connecting_to_your_data/components/prerequisites.jsx'